Loading…

 This interactive session will be exploring practical science approaches designed to cater to and captivate a variety of learner types.
 From hands-on experiments to exciting demonstrations, these ideas will empower educators to create dynamic learning experiences that resonate with every student and create more inclusive, and effective learning experiences in their classrooms.

-This session is sponsored by Pearson Edexcel
+This session is sponsored by Pearson Edexcel - proud to be part of the ASE 2025 Annual Conference

 Speakers